Abstraction in Style: Beyond Texture and Color: Results and Experiments

 Figure~\ref{fig:comparison_short} provides a qualitative comparison against state-of-the-art methods, including direct style transfer (StyleID~\cite{chung2024style}, StyleAlign~\cite{hertz2024stylealigned}, Attention Distillation~\cite{AttDistill25}), LoRA-based adaptation (B-LoRA~\cite{frenkel2024blora}, ZipLoRA~\cite{shah2024ziplora}, K-LoRA~\cite{ouyang2025k}, and the Nano Banana Pro public model~\cite{team2023gemini}.
 AiS demonstrates superior alignment with both the reference style’s visual characteristics and its structural abstraction.
 This yields outputs with more coherent stylistic expression and consistently appropriate geometric reinterpretation, whereas other methods (e.g., Nano Banana) largely preserve the original target geometry, limiting structural adaptation.

-\paragraph{Quantitative Analysis} We construct a testing dataset with 10 design styles from \textit{Pinterest} and for each two target images randomly generated by FLUX.1-dev, covering wide topics e.g., animals, buildings, food, objects, yielding 20 test samples.
-We evaluate stylization quality using two metrics: (1) style similarity via Contrastive Style Descriptors (CSD)~\cite{somepalli2024measuringstylesimilaritydiffusion}, and (2) perceptual similarity via LPIPS~\cite{zhang2018unreasonable} with the VGG network.
-As shown in Table~\ref{tab:quantitative}, our method achieves the highest CSD (0.72) and the lowest LPIPS (0.47), demonstrating superior performance.
+\paragraph{Quantitative Analysis} We construct a testing dataset with 10 design styles from \textit{Pinterest} and for each two target images randomly generated by FLUX.1-dev, covering wide topics e.g., animals, buildings, food, objects, yielding 20 test samples. \lm{We adopt three metrics to evaluate style similarity between the generated results and the reference, including Contrastive Style Descriptors (CSD)~\cite{somepalli2024measuringstylesimilaritydiffusion}, CLIP-I (image to image CLIP score)~\cite{radford2021learningtransferablevisualmodels} and Style FID~\cite{heusel2017gans}.
+As shown in Table~\ref{tab:quantitative}, our method demonstrates superior performance.}

-\paragraph{User Study} We also conducted a blind comparative evaluation, presenting users with the 20 tests that included outputs from all baselines and our method, along with the target and reference images.
-Users were asked to select the output that best matched the reference style while preserving the target's essence.
+\paragraph{User Study} We conducted a blind comparative evaluation across the 20 test cases.
+61 Users were asked to select the result that best matched the reference style while preserving the target’s essence.
 Our method was the most preferred, selected in 50\% of trials, followed by Nano Banana (35\%) and Attention Distillation (15\%).
-All 20 test cases are available in the supplementary material.
+All 20 test cases are available in the supplementary material. \lm{Feedback from two veteran designers (10+ years exp.) confirmed that our method excels at capturing nuanced styles through structural variation, whereas baselines remain "over-rigidly" tied to input geometry.
+Experts also highlighted that decoupling abstraction from appearance significantly improves both stylistic fidelity and user controllability.}